-- (a) may (in addition to any meetings called under By-Laws 8.8(a)(vi) and 8.8(b)), once every year, hold a meeting of Members attached to the Division which the Divisional Council represents (of which not less than 21 clear days notice has been given), the purpose of which shall be to discuss any matters affecting the affairs of the Division; and - (b) shall otherwise have such powers and duties as determined by the Board from time to time. - 8.2 Filling of vacancies on Divisional Councils - (a) Vacancies caused by retirements by rotation pursuant to Article 66 of the Constitution shall be filled by electing replacements by no later than 31 December during the calendar year immediately prior to the vacancies arising.
+- (a) may (in addition to any meetings called under By-Laws 8.8(a)(vi) and 8.8(b)), once every year, hold a meeting of Members attached to the Division which the Divisional Council represents (of which not less than 21 clear days notice has been given), the purpose of which shall be to discuss any matters affecting the affairs of the Division; and - (b) shall otherwise have such powers and duties as determined by the Board from time to time.

+8.2 Filling of vacancies on Divisional Councils

+- (a) Vacancies caused by retirements by rotation pursuant to Article 66 of the Constitution shall be filled by electing replacements by no later than 31 December during the calendar year immediately prior to the vacancies arising.
 The elections shall be conducted in the manner prescribed by Part 6 of these By-Laws.
-Divisional Councillors so elected shall take office on 1 January in the following calendar year. - (b) Any vacancy occurring in a Divisional Council by the retirement of a Divisional Councillor by rotation under Article 66 of the Constitution and not filled pursuant to By-Law 8.2(a) may be filled by such Divisional Council appointing a Member attached to that Division who shall retain office as a Divisional Councillor for such period as that Member would have been entitled to retain office had that he or she been elected as a Divisional Councillor pursuant to By-Law 8.2(a). - (c) If at any time Divisional Councillors are not elected or appointed in accordance with By-Laws 8.2(a) and 8.2(b) to fill such vacancies in place of those retiring, the retiring Divisional Councillors or such of them as have not had their places filled shall continue in office in every respect as though they had been duly appointed at the time. - (d) Any casual vacancy occurring in the Divisional Council may be filled by such Divisional Council electing a Member attached to that Division, who shall retain office as a Divisional Councillor for as long as the vacating Divisional Councillor would have retained the office if no vacancy had occurred, and shall be deemed to have commenced holding office on the date on which the vacating Divisional Councillor commenced that Divisional Councillor's term of office. - (e) A Divisional Council may at any time and from time to time appoint a Member attached to that Division as an additional Divisional Councillor provided that the total number of Divisional Councillors shall not at any time exceed the number determined by the Board pursuant to Article 65 of the Constitution.
-Any Divisional Councillor so appointed shall hold office only until the expiration of the then current term and shall then be eligible for reelection. - 8.3 Meetings of Divisional Councils - (a) Subject to these By-Laws, a Divisional Council may meet, adjourn and otherwise regulate its meetings as it thinks fit provided that each Divisional Council must meet at least once every 3 months. - (b) A Divisional General Manager must call a Divisional Council meeting on the request of the following person(s) from that Division: - (i) the Divisional President; - (ii) a Divisional Deputy President; or
+Divisional Councillors so elected shall take office on 1 January in the following calendar year. - (b) Any vacancy occurring in a Divisional Council by the retirement of a Divisional Councillor by rotation under Article 66 of the Constitution and not filled pursuant to By-Law 8.2(a) may be filled by such Divisional Council appointing a Member attached to that Division who shall retain office as a Divisional Councillor until 31 December immediately following that person's appointment. - (c) Any casual vacancy occurring in the Divisional Council may be filled by such Divisional Council electing a Member attached to that Division, who shall retain office as a Divisional Councillor until 31 December immediately following that person's appointment. - (d) A Divisional Council may at any time and from time to time appoint a Member attached to that Division as an additional Divisional Councillor provided that the total number of Divisional Councillors shall not at any time exceed the number determined by the Board pursuant to Article 65 of the Constitution.
+Any Divisional Councillor so appointed shall hold office only until 31 December immediately following that person's appointment.